Zeeshan13/1stMicroservice_IRIS_Data/README.md

 # Iris Classification Microservice

+The Iris dataset is a classic dataset in the field of machine learning and statistics.
+It contains 150 observations of iris flowers, each described by four features: sepal length, sepal width, petal length, and petal width.
+Each observation is labeled with one of three classes: Iris setosa, Iris versicolor, and Iris virginica.
+This dataset is widely used for classification tasks.

 This project implements a microservice for classifying Iris flower species based on the famous Iris dataset.
 The microservice uses a machine learning model built with scikit-learn and is deployed using Docker and Google Cloud Run.

 ## Dataset